Understanding the Bible better with vivid illustrations, images, and photos

 In a previous blog post in this series, How Photos could be the Best Bible Illustrations, we found resource links that were curating Bible verse images, where the Bible text was placed on an inspirational image or background.

-There are also other web resources that more vividly portray the Bible stories by illustrating the people and places through images, photos, and illustrations.
+There are more web resources that vividly portray the Bible stories by illustrating the people and places through images, photos, and illustrations.
 Here’s some examples:

 Goodsalt offers “the largest collection of religious illustrations anywhere, both contemporary and historic” by licensing “Christian art for publishing, public worship, religious ministries, advertising, broadcast, web & more.”